Kristy Weissling Professor of Practice, SLP Clinic Coordinator

 B.S., Education, University of Nebraska-Lincoln, 1988

 Kristy S.E.
-Weissling, SLP.D., CCC-SLP, is a professor of practice, SLP program coordinator and on-campus SLP clinic coordinator in the Barkley Speech Language and Hearing Clinic.
+Weissling, SLP.D., CCC-SLP, is a professor of practice, SLP program coordinator, and on-campus SLP clinic coordinator in the Barkley Speech Language and Hearing Clinic.
 Her primary interest is acquired neurogenic communication disorders.
-Her other interests include augmentative and alternative communication, adult developmental disorders, and cognitive linguistic changes in aging.
-In addition to her clinic responsibilities, Kristy co-teaches the Augmentative and Alternative Communication course, the Cognition and Language in Adults course, and the Clinical Decision Making 1 course.
-Additionally, she teaches electives in Aphasia and Dementia for the Department of Special Education and Communication Disorders.
+Her other interests include augmentative and alternative communication, adult developmental communication differences, and cognitive linguistic changes in aging.
+In addition to her clinic responsibilities, Kristy co-teaches the Augmentative and Alternative Communication course, the Adult Cognition and Language course, and the Clinical Decision Making 1 course.
+Additionally, she teaches electives in Aphasia and Dementia for the department.

-Kristy received her professional doctorate from Nova Southeastern University in Fort Lauderdale, Florida, and received her master's and bachelor's degrees from the University of Nebraska-Lincoln.
+Kristy received her professional doctorate from Nova Southeastern University in Fort Lauderdale, Florida, and earned her master's and bachelor's degrees from the University of Nebraska-Lincoln.
 Prior to working at the Barkley Memorial Center, Kristy was a Program Instructor at Nova Southeastern University and also worked in a variety of adult settings, including acute care hospitals, rehabilitation centers, skilled nursing facilities, group homes for the developmentally disabled, free standing pediatric and adult clinics, and outpatient rehabilitation centers.

 Kristy is a member of ASHA and the Nebraska Speech-Language Hearing Association (NSLHA).
 She is currently the vice president of the Nebraska Stroke Association.